 What is the Housing Master Plan?

 The Housing Master Plan (HMP), the result of a multi-year public planning process, guides future preservation and enhancement of affordable housing opportunities, community diversity, and economic sustainability in Alexandria.
 As a result of sharply increasing real estate costs and regional development pressures over the past decade, the City faces a severe shortage of affordable housing.
-Since 2000, there have been dramatic declines in market affordable rental units (almost 17,000 units have been lost between 2000 and 2017) and in opportunities for affordable homeownership by low and moderate income individuals and families.
+Since 2000, there have been dramatic declines in market affordable rental units (approximately 16,500 units have been lost between 2000 and 2017) and in opportunities for affordable homeownership by low and moderate income individuals and families.